Battlesquid/qaquery-api/README.md

-# qa-query backend
+# qaquery-backend

-Backend API for qa-query
+Backend API for qa-query.